 I am a paper mache artist.

 Around the Pacific Northwest I am known as Dan “the Monster Man.”
 That is because of a newpaper article written about me in 1982.
 Without my knowledge, my mother sent a letter to the Seattle Post Intelligencer’s “People” section of the our Seattle newspaper.
 A reporter and photographer showed up at my dingy little apartment close to the zoo (appropriately).
 I lived on a busy street and was known to the locals as “the crazy guy with all the monsters.”
 They asked questions and took pictures and two weeks later the article appeared (with my baby face) on the front cover and the headline “Dan the Monster Man.”
 I suppose this kind of thing happens to all of the Dans in the world simply because “Dan” rhymes with “man.”
 Anyway, I’ve been making paper mache sculpture for many years.
 Actually, I was thinking of adding a second “many” to that sentence because of how long it truly has been since I started this.
 I made my first dragon when I was twenty-two years old.
-I’m now sixty-four!
-(I’ll bet you thought I was only sixty-three by the picture at the top of the page.)
+I’m now sixty-seven!
+(I’ll bet you thought I was only sixty-six by the picture at the top of the page.)
 I made my first monster along with my fifth grade students.
 I wanted my kids to do an art project that I knew would be successful.
 And I wanted it to be messy and take some effort.
 Paper mache monsters fit the bill perfectly.
 I developed my unique variation of paper mache combined with cloth and glue in an attempt to make our projects stronger.
 There was lots of Elmer’s glue at the school and I had kids bring in old bed sheets.
 That cloth skin certainly did add strength.
 The cloth also opened possibilities for detail not afforded by traditional paper mache.